Guidance Note: Grievance and Complaint Handling

 - access to an independent third party if needed.

 Staffing requirements (Section 3.2) include students having access to teaching staff for individual assistance (Standard 3.2.5).
 This is a situation where students may take the opportunity to raise grievances.
 It may also be an important potential means for informal resolution.
-The governing body is also required to take steps to create an environment in which students are treated equitably, and the Standards require that students are able to participate in the deliberative and decision making processes of the provider (Standard 6.1.4).
+The governing body is also required to take steps to create an environment in which students are treated equitably, and are able to participate in the deliberative and decision making processes of the provider (Standard 6.1.4).
 This too may represent a means to identify and resolve and/or prevent grievances in a collective sense through systemic changes to a provider’s operations.

 The Standards promote access to grievance processes in various ways and encourage an environment of evidence-based organisational learning to generate preventative improvements that aim to obviate the recurrence of similar issues.
-There is an expectation that students will be able to access institutional processes at reasonable cost and that access to review by a third party will be available in the event the provider’s internal processes do not lead to resolution of a formal complaint.
+There is an expectation that students will be able to access institutional processes without charge or at reasonable cost and that access to review by a third party will be available in the event the provider’s internal processes do not lead to resolution of a formal complaint.

 The Standards do not, and cannot, require that all grievances or complaints will be resolved to the satisfaction of all parties.
 The Standards do however require that there is a genuine attempt to resolve genuine complaints, through consistent and fair application of policies and procedures without retribution.
 These requirements encompass delivery arrangements with other parties, which are required to be quality assured by the primary registered provider (Standards 5.4.1-5.4.2) and this includes responsibilities for grievance handling (Standard 2.4.1).

 Some Standards also require providers to make available specific information to assist international students studying in Australia (e.g. Standard 7.2.2g).
 Careful attention to this requirement may obviate grievances arising in this area.
-Other Standards also address potential sources of dissatisfaction e.g. through clarifying student rights and obligations prior to enrolment (Standard 1.1.2) and through giving reasonable notice of changes to a provider’s operations that may affect students’ participation in an intended course(s) of study (Standard 7.2.4).
+Other Standards also attempt to obviate potential sources of dissatisfaction e.g. through clarifying student rights and obligations prior to enrolment (Standard 1.1.2) and through giving reasonable notice of changes to a provider’s operations that may affect students’ participation in an intended course(s) of study (Standard 7.2.4).

 - poor communication with students leading to expectations that fuel complaints